michelesr/thesis/src/mvaa.md

 service outside the container.
 Once the daemon is up, the web application can be visited at `http://localhost:3000`.

+The application log can be inspected:

+    $ docker logs -f container_id

+Container name or hash can be used as id, and the `-f` parameter allow the continuous prompt of new log entries.

 ### Running a shell inside a container

 Sometimes is useful to run a shell inside the environment of a container.
-In order to launch a shell inside a container the command is:
+In order to launch a bash shell inside a container the command is:

-    $ docker run --rm -it image_name /bin/bash
+    $ docker run --rm -it image_id /bin/bash

-The `-i` stands for `--interactive`, and the `-t` is used to allocate a *tty* device for shell.
+Image name or hash can be used as id.
+The `-i` stands for `--interactive`, and the `-t` is used to allocate a virtual terminal device for the shell.
 The `--rm` option is used to destroy the container after the exit of the shell.
 The destruction can be safely performed because once a container is started (for example as a daemon) with a command, will continue to execute that command until its death.
 Containers can be stopped, started and restarted, but once a container is created, the command cannot be changed.

 Even if the container is isolated and launching a command inside it can seems meaningless, is useful when containers are linked in network.
 For example with can use a shell for a container that is linked to a database container to perform a manual manipulation of the data.

+### Containers and images management

+The default behaviour of Docker is to leave the stopped container in memory to allow their restart, unless the `--rm` option is used.
+The running containers can be listed with:

+    $ docker ps

+To list all the containers, including stopped ones, the `-a` parameter can be used.
+To remove a stopped container:

+    $ docker rm container_id [container2_id ...]

+Container names or hashes can be used as id.
+With the `-f` parameter, the remotion of running containers can be forced.
+To remove all the container in the system:

+    $ docker rm -f $(docker ps -aq)

+The `-q` option lists only the hash of the container, then these hashes are used to remove the container in the outer command.
+The installed image can be listed
+with:

+    $ docker images

+To remove images:

+    $ docker rmi image_id [image2_id ...]

+As for the container, id is the image name or hash.
+The `-f` option can be used to remove an image even if containers for that image are instanced.
+The directory used for storing of Docker data is `/var/lib/docker/`, and it
+contains:

+- images
+- containers
+- metadata of images and containers
+- temporary files

+In particular, the `/var/lib/docker` directory can grow unexpectedly, completely filling the machine disk.
+In order the exhaustion of the disk space, a periodic cleaning of unused images, containers, and of the `/var/lib/docker/tmp` directory has to be performed.

 ### Containers linking